jcrippen/tlingit-roots/README.md

 majority of included names are ethnonyms, clan names, and place names.
 Personal names are generally limited to legendary and mythical figures.

-## Structure
+## File structure

 The structure of the roots list is very simple.
-Each entry is a single line.
+The file is composed of many entries, with each entry on a separate line.
+(Unix line endings are used, so that [newlines](https://en.wikipedia.org/wiki/Newline) are represented by U+000A Line Feed.)
+Each entry line is divided into three columns, and these columns are separated by tabs (U+0009 Character Tabulation).

+* `column1 → column2 ⇥ column3`

-Each line is divided into three columns separated by tabs.
-The first column is the entry datum.
-The second column contains a part of speech label in the list given below.
-The third column contains a definition and other assorted information.
+The first column, `column1` above, is the entry datum.
+This is a single word without any spaces, possibly preceded by a `√` root sign (U+221A Square Root) if the entry is a verb root.
+The second column, `column2` above, contains a part of speech label.
+The part of speech labels are listed exhaustively in a subsection below.
+The third column, `column3` above, is the definition and other assorted information about the datum.

+* `√taxʼ → root → bite, chew`
+* `lʼaak → noun → dress`
+* `tléil → pcl → not, negative`
+* `tléikʼ → interj → no`

 ### Parts of speech